 - Read at least 3 other Padlet posts.

 You must use at least one book.
-Encyclopedias and nonfiction books are provided on a cart in the classroom.
+Encyclopedias and nonfiction books are provided on a cart (in the classroom or next to other carts in library).

 If you need help finding your topic in the books, ask Ms. Myers or Ms. King.